Queensland

 Mr. Kerridge has worked as a consultant and technical team leader on assignments funded by USAID, AusAID (DFAT), GIZ and other donors.
 He has particularly focused on assignments supporting grants from the Global Fund to fight AIDS, Tuberculosis and Malaria (GFATM).
 From 2012 till September 2016, he worked in Washington DC as Technical Manager for the USAID-funded GMS project, managing and overseeing numerous Global Fund related assignments throughout the world.
 Countries in which Mr Kerridge has worked include Bangladesh, Cambodia, Malaysia, India, Nepal, Indonesia, Laos, Mongolia, Fiji, PNG, Solomon Islands, Western Pacific regional, Nigeria, Sierra Leone, Liberia, Ghana, Malawi, Lesotho, South Africa, Tanzania, Southern Africa regional, Moldova, Ukraine, Kazakhstan, and Georgia.

 In addition to undergraduate degrees in Economics and Health Administration, Graeme Kerridge has a Master of Health Economics, a Master of Economic Studies (Economic Development and a Master of Business Administration.
 He has held adjunct appointments and provided lectures to graduate programs at several universities around Australia.
-He is on the Technical Advisory Board of Results International (Australia), an NGO which advocates for international health and poverty reduction.

 To follow Graeme on LinkedIn, click here.